sarsamurmu/zusty/pages/src/docs/general/build-a-theme.md

 ---

 # Build a Theme
-There two built-in themes (light & dark), you can customize them by using SCSS Variables.
+There two built-in themes (light & dark), you can customize them by using SCSS variables.
 Even you can make a separate theme and use it on any site built on Zusty.
 Let's see how we can make a theme.

 ### Additional Requirements
 None